LetiP/language_identification/README.md

 To see the live website, please go to [http://lident.blebli.de/](http://lident.blebli.de/).

 This is a Web App for language identification that without further configuration, will run locally when calling <code>runserver.py</code>.
+Then open a browser and go to http://localhost:4242/ .

 Please be sure you have all Python 3 packages installed from <code>requirements.txt</code>.